ahmetfbayrak12/jetbrains-table-editor/README.md

 # jetbrains-table-editor

-Table editor with formula support
+2 days challenge for table editor with formula support

 Patterns: